geist-us/Label-Ideation/Whitepaper.md

 The bedrock for a music label is its artists.
 An ideal relationship between an artist and a label would be such that the artist is willing and likely to continue releasing on the label because there are great benefits to doing so.

+To foster this sort of relationship, we propose paying the artist in the token GSTC.